sconklin/go-lcd-backpack/README.md

 ## Quick tutorial

-NOTE: Type Hd44780 is not goroutine-safe, so use some synchronization method for multithread output to the display.
+WARNING: Library is not goroutine-safe, so use synchronization approach for simultaneous multithreaded output to the display.

 ## Credits

 This is a fork from completely similar functionality (https://github.com/davecheney/i2c), but due to the some uncertain issues does not work for me.
-So, it was partially rewritten.
+So, it was rewritten.

+## FAQ

+- How to obtain fresh Golang installation to RPi device:

+  - Download from [Dave Cheney Unofficial ARM tarballs for Go](http://dave.cheney.net/unofficial-arm-tarballs) proper tar.gz file.
+You should choose between ARMv5, ARMv6 and ARMv7 architectures.
+Ordinary legacy RPi devices correspond to ARMv6, newest to ARMv7.
+  - Extract content to folder /usr/local/go/.
+  - Make links in /usr/bin/ for go, gofmt and godoc binaries located in /usr/local/go/bin/.
+Use "ln -s ..." command.

+- How to enable I2C bus on RPi device:

+- How to find display I2C bus and address:

+  Use i2cdetect utility in format "i2cdetect -y X", where X vary from 0 to 5 or more.
+To install utility you should run "apt-get install i2c-tools".

 ## License